bc1cindy/dense-subset-sum/README.md

 ## Why this exists

 A CoinJoin publishes a list of inputs and a list of outputs.
 An outside observer cannot see who sent what to whom, but they can **enumerate every plausible input→output mapping** the numbers allow.
-If only one mapping balances the books, the transaction is traceable.
-If thousands do, the observer can't tell them apart — that's privacy.
+If only one mapping balances the books while still partitioning the inputs and outputs non-trivially, that is strong evidence of them being linked.
+If thousands do, an adversary will needs additional information in order to partition different users inputs and outputs correctly.

 The core question is: *how many alternative mappings are there?* Counting them directly is exponential, so this tool uses `W(E)` — the number of input subsets summing to a given amount `E` — as the privacy primitive.
 A transaction with many subsets reaching its sub-sums has many possible decompositions, so many mappings, so good privacy.